David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ```

 - **index.html** — the framework shell.
 Contains all CSS, navigation, and rendering logic.
 You generally don't need to edit this.
 - **data.json** — all framework content lives here.
-For routine additions you no longer hand-edit this file: the Data Manager (`tools/framework-data-manager.html`) reads the form responses and writes the updated file for you (see [Maintainer tools](#maintainer-tools) and [Reviewing and publishing submissions](#reviewing-and-publishing-submissions-maintainers)).
-You can still edit it directly for the few advanced changes the tool doesn't cover, such as the decision-path wiring on the reactive-ground entries.
+For routine additions you no longer hand-edit this file: the Data Manager (`tools/framework-data-manager.html`) reads the form responses and writes the updated file for you (see the [Maintainer's Manual](manual/index.html)).
+You only edit it by hand for the rare change the tools don't cover — the reactive-ground decision path.
 Each entry includes a `location` field specifying the country and optionally the state where the evidence was gathered.
 The file also carries a hidden `_processed` key that the Data Manager uses to remember which form responses it has already handled; the live site ignores it.
 - **images/** — all photographs and drawings referenced by entries in data.json.
 - **tools/** — three standalone, browser-based maintainer tools plus the evidence-rating rubric.
-Each tool runs entirely on your own machine (nothing is uploaded) and is described under [Maintainer tools](#maintainer-tools).
+Each tool runs entirely on your own machine (nothing is uploaded); the [Maintainer's Manual](manual/index.html) explains how to use them.

 ## Ethics and anonymity